Thursday, March 14, 2024

 New entries:

-More posts soon, including, but not limited to, Cowboy Junkies, and Massive Attack, as well as Sleater-Kinney, Beach Bunny, Pixies (again), Brad Paisley, Brandi Carlisle, Primavera '22, Afghan Whigs (again), Lissie, L7 (again), Smashing Pumpkins/Jane’s Addiction, Pixies (yet again)/Slow Pulp, Sisters of Mercy, Leanna Firestone/Abby Cates, Taylor Swift/Haim/Owenn, Samantha Fish/Eric Johanson, Please Don’t Destroy/Ian Sweet, The Walkmen, Be Your Own Pet/Birthday Girl, Liz Phair/Blondshell, Me-First & the Gimme Gimmes, Fall Out Boy/Jimmy Eat World/The Maine, and The Kills (again).
+More posts soon, including, but not limited to, Brad Paisley, as well as Brandi Carlisle, Primavera '22, Afghan Whigs (again), Lissie, L7 (again), Smashing Pumpkins/Jane’s Addiction, Pixies (again)/Slow Pulp, Sisters of Mercy, Leanna Firestone/Abby Cates, Taylor Swift/Haim/Owenn, Samantha Fish/Eric Johanson, Please Don’t Destroy/Ian Sweet, The Walkmen, Be Your Own Pet/Birthday Girl, Liz Phair/Blondshell, Me-First & the Gimme Gimmes, Fall Out Boy/Jimmy Eat World/The Maine, The Kills (again), Neko Case, Sleater-Kinney, Bombay Bicycle Club, Myki Berenyi Trio/Lol Tolhurst x Budgie, Prayers/My Life With The Thrill Kill Kult, and Olivia Rodrigo/The Breeders.

 If you just got here, start with the introduction.